Madeira Discovery Tour

 Over its history, Madeira has been visited by merchants, explorers and had brief periods of occupation including British troops, which has resulted in a diverse population from North Africa and blonde, blue-eyed Europeans.
 Christopher Columbus married the first Governor’s grand-daughter in the 15th century when the Portuguese settlers arrived on the island.
 The island has a wealthy history of sugar cane plantations and has bred many romantic stories of pirates.
 Sugar cane is no longer the main crop; this has been replaced with vines that produce the famous Madeira wine.
 The amazing beauty of the island rising from the ocean with steep cliffs and high mountains was once believed to be the lost civilisation of Atlantis.

-‘With flight’ holidays
+‘With flight’ holidays – the hassle-free option

+Book your holiday ‘with flight’ and choose between Gatwick, Manchester and Birmingham flights to Funchal airport.
 For flight times and prices please see the Dates & Prices tab.

 Dates & Prices